 Facial exercises can be effective way to stretch out the more than 50 muscles that make up the structure of your face.
-By using exercises to loosen up face muscles, you can achieve a more youthful look by essentially giving yourself an all-natural face lift.
-These simple exercises can be used by just about anyone — from children to the elderly — to help reduce tension and stretch the muscles of the face.
+By using exercises to loosen up face muscles, you can achieve a more youthful look by essentially giving yourself an all-natural facelift.
+These types of simple exercises can be used by just about anyone — from children to older people — to help reduce tension and stretch the muscles of the face.

 Simply smiling helps to loosen most of the facial muscles of your face, including those controlling your cheeks, lips and eyes.
 Smile as wide as you can, hold for a moment and then relax your face.
 Do at least 10 repetitions per set.